farcasterxyz/docs/docs/protocol/architecture.md

 ### Storage Registry

 The Storage Registry rents out storage units to accounts for a yearly fee.
 Accounts must have at least one storage unit to publish messages on Farcaster.
 Storage prices are set by the contract in USD but must be paid in ETH.
 A Chainlink oracle determines the exchange rate which is updated at most once in 24 hours.
-The price, exchange rate, available units and size of each unit are controlled by Farcaster and changed based on supply and demand.
+The price, exchange rate, available units and size of each unit are controlled by Farcaster and vary based on supply and demand.

 ### Key Registry